saleor/saleor.io-learn/typesense/creating-search-ui.md

 pnpm add -D typesense-instantsearch-adapter
 ```

-2. Go to the main page in `index.tsx` in the `pages` folder and add the configuration for `searchClient`:
+After a successful install, we need to connect the search client to Typescript server.
+Go to the main page in `index.tsx` in the `pages` folder and add the configuration for `searchClient`:

 ```js
 const typesenseInstantsearchAdapter = new TypesenseInstantSearchAdapter({